qiime2/docs/source/tutorials/filtering.rst

      --p-where "Subject='subject-1'" \
      --o-filtered-table subject-1-filtered-table.qza

-If there are multiple values that should be retained from a single metadata category, the ``IN`` clause can be used to specify those values.
+If there are multiple values that should be retained from a single metadata column, the ``IN`` clause can be used to specify those values.
 For example, the following command can be used to retain all skin samples.
 Again, the values ``left palm`` and ``right palm`` are enclosed in single quotes.

 .. command-block::
    qiime feature-table filter-samples \